Redamancy-CX330/GCN_for_Node_Classification_Task/README.md

 ## Goal

-Leverage GCN for node classification tasks on datasets Cora, Citeseer and Pubmed.
+Leverage GCN for node classification tasks on datasets Cora, Citeseer and PubMed.

 ## Datasets